Solved: How to Backup FTP to Google Drive?

 As one of the oldest protocols in use today, FTP is the most traditional way of storing files online and accessing data remotely with the internet, and it’s one of the ways that inspired the cloud storage technology.
 Actually, for ordinary users, FTP is not very convenient to use, it may take a long time for them to figure it out.
 So, after cloud storage evolution, considering ease of accessing data, more and more prefer to store data on cloud services like Google Drive instead of FTP.

 However, users may have stored a large number of data on FTP after long-term use and they don’t want to abandon these data on FTP after owning a new cloud drive account.
 Therefore, migrating these data from FTP to Google Drive is their first choice.
 But the manual downloading and re-uploading method is obviously not feasible in the face of large amounts of data.
 So, many users wonder if there is a way to backup a large number of data from FTP to Google Drive directly?
 The answer is yes.
-You can read on to learn the easiest way to achieve it with detailed steps.
+You can read on to learn the easiest way to FTP backup to Google Drive with detailed steps.

 Actually, the easiest way to backup FTP to Google Drive mentioned above is to use a cloud backup tool.
-I highly recommend you use CBackup, which is a professional cloud backup service for FTP/SFTP and different kinds of cloud drives like Google Drive, Dropbox, OneDrive, etc. With CBackup, you can easily connect FTP and Google Drive on one interface, and then, create a backup task to back entire FTP or some of the files on it to Google Drive directly and quickly.
+I highly recommend you use the professional yet free cloud backup service - CBackup, which is designed for FTP/SFTP and different kinds of cloud drives like Google Drive, Dropbox, OneDrive, etc. With CBackup, you can easily connect FTP and Google Drive on one interface, and then, create a backup task to backup everything or files from FTP to Google Drive directly and quickly.

-What’s more, you can use it on the web directly, so, you don’t need to install any app and pay any fee.
+What’s more, you can use it on the web version directly, so, you don’t need to install any app and pay any fee.
 The amount of data you can transfer for free is up to 2TB.
-And CBackup has a clear interface and user-friendly design that you can figure out quickly even for the first time.
-Now, follow the steps below to copy files from FTP to Google Drive with CBackup.

 Step 1.
 Just go to the official website of CBackup.
 Create a CBackup account freely and sign in.

 Step 2.
 Click “Add Cloud” on the “My Storage” page.
 Choose Google Drive and click “Add”.
-Then follow the instructions to go to Google Drive’s website to grant access to CBackup.
-Add FTP by entering your FTP server address, FTP username, and password.
+Then follow the instructions to grant access to CBackup.
+Add FTP by entering your FTP server address, port, FTP username, and password.

-☛CBackup bases on standard OAuth system, which is a standard authorization framework that enables third-party applications to access multiple cloud accounts.
+☛CBackup bases on standard OAuth system, which is a standard authorization framework that enables third-party applications to access your cloud drives.
 So, you can safely add and authorize your accounts.

 ☛The added cloud drives are listed on the left side of the page.
 You can click the three-dot icon next to each cloud drives and select “Allocate Space” option to adjust the storage space you want to use for backup flexibly with three options as shown in the picture below.